ErikSchierboom/blog/content/posts/nullable-and-null-coalescing-operator.md

 ---
 title: "Nullable<T> and the ?? operator"
 date: 2014-08-04
 tags:
-  - C#
+  - csharp
-  - .NET
+  - dotnet
-  - Nullable
+  - nullable
-  - Null-coalescing operator
+  - null-coalescing-operator
 url: /2014/08/04/nullable-and-null-coalescing-operator/
 ---

 ## Nullable value types

-The concept of a `null` value is simple: it denotes the *absence* of a value.
+The concept of a `null` value is simple: it denotes the _absence_ of a value.
 In the first version of C#, you could not have `null` value types.
 However, C# 2.0 introduced the `Nullable<T>` type to remedy this:

 ```csharp
 Nullable<int> nullInt = new Nullable<int>();